yevgeniyilyin/aws-certification/sysops-associate/sysops-associate-notes.md

   - **Provisioned throughput**: independent of the amount of data
   - < 1TB - burst to 100MB/s
   - > 1TB - burst to 100MB/s per 1TB of data stored

+EFS Mount Targets can be accessed only on following systems:
+- Amazon EC2 instance in local VPC
+- EC2 instance in VPC having VPC peering with other VPC
+- On-prem servers having AWS DX or VPN to Amazon VPC

+Security groups attached to mount target should allow inbound connection on NFS port

 # EFS Monitoring
 https://docs.aws.amazon.com/efs/latest/ug/monitoring-cloudwatch.html